Moonee-Publishing-LTD/MoonSDK_FullVersion/README.md

 This event is sent at the beginning of a level and includes data on the engagement time between levels.
 The following parameters are included:

 1. **`coinsAmount`** – The player's current balance of the main currency.
    - Example: If a player ended the last level with 30 coins and didn't spend any, send `30`.
 If the player had 30 coins but spent 15 in the store, send `15`.
+If I played level 1, during the level got 10 and lost 5.
+In the complete screen I was given 2 more. you should send: 10-5+2 = 7.
 In Level 1, if the player starts with 0 coins, send `0`.

 2. **`purchaseIDs`** – The IDs of in-app purchases made before starting this level, since the last time this event was sent.